curadotd/rawtoaces_gui/README.md

 ### Overview

-Input an Raw Camera image for example a .CR3 image file in the file path path slot.
+Input a Raw Camera image for example a .CR3 image file in the file path slot.

-Choose if you would like create a sequence, create a exr subfolder and or change the image name.
+Choose if you would like to create a sequence, create a exr subfolder and or change the image name.

-Then choise the conversion options for `rawtoaces`.
+Then choose the conversion options for `rawtoaces`.

 `rawtoaces` uses one of three methods to convert RAW image files to ACES.